ProfWood28/EXP_DryDockEngine/README.md

 -- You can also add only parts of the whole library like this: require("ProfWood28.DryDockEngine.Class_Lib")
 ```

+If needed, outside restarting the editor, you can also always update the library from the same right-click menu as where you found 'Add Library From Url'.
+It will be called 'Stormworks: Update Libraries', and after clicking it, you should be up-to-date with the latest version.

 Active work is being done, and some features are very much not working/inefficient/weirdly done/incomplete.
 This is very much still a WIP.